dredUW/fin_tech_HW_1/README.md

 **Company Name:**
 Albert Investments
 **Date of incorporation:**
-Albert Investments is an SEC registered investment advisory firm effective 12/3/2018
+Albert Investments is an SEC registered investment advisory firm with an effective registration date of 12/3/2018.
 **Founders:**
-Albert Corp which owns Albert Investments was founded by Yinon Ravid and Andrzej Baraniak Yinon Ravid is the CEO of Albert Investments.
+Albert Corp which owns Albert Investments was founded by Yinon Ravid and Andrzej Baraniak.
+Yinon Ravid is the CEO of Albert Investments.
 **How did the idea for the company come about?:**
-After many a family get-together in which he was asked finance questions,
-Yinon founded Albert on the idea of having a smart friend you could ask any money question.
+After many a family get-together in which he was asked finance questions, Yinon founded Albert on the idea of having a smart friend you could ask any money question.
 In the first few years of the company's existance Albert relied on Betterment for investment advice.
 However, with the launch
 of Albert Investments now the company maintains the relationship with their customer versus referring the customer to Betterment.
 **How is the company been funded?
 How much funding have they received?**